seslabSJU/tinyIoT/README.md

 # What is the tinyIoT?

-oneM2M is a global partnership project founded in 2012 to create a global technical standard for interoperability concerning the architecture, API specifications, security and enrolments solutions for Internet of Things (IoT) technologies based on requirements contributed by its members.
-The standardised specifications produced by oneM2M enable an Eco-System to support a wide range of applications and services such as smart cities, smart grid, connected car, home automation, public safety, and health.

-tinyIoT is a secure, fast, lightweight and very flexible oneM2M service layer platform compliant with oneM2M specifications. tinyIoT uses memory and CPU efficiently and has low resource use. tinyIoT is implemented in C and uses lightweight open source components for database (SQLite), JSON parser (cJSON), http server (pico) and mqtt client (wolfMQTT) . tinyIoT also comes with a web-based dashboard implemented using Vue.
+<b>tinyIoT</b> is a secure, fast, lightweight and very flexible oneM2M service layer platform compliant with oneM2M specifications.

+<b>tinyIoT</b> uses memory  and CPU efficiently and has low resource use.

+<b>tinyIoT</b> is implemented id C and uses lightweight open source components for database (SQLite), JSON parser (cJSON), http server (pico) and mqtt client (wolfMQTT)

+<b>tinyIoT</b> also comes with a web-based dashboard implemented using Vue.

-tinyIoT supports the following features:
+# tinyIoT supports the following features

 - Registration of IoT
 - AcessControlPolicy (ACP), Application Entity (AE), Container (CNT), contentInstance (CIN) resources